Skip to Content

 By choosing a basement floor paint that can be used in a garage as well, I know they will be durable and withstand the wear and tear of our family.

-I hope you found this DIY helpful and that it gives you the courage to try it yourself!
+I hope you found this DIY helpful and that it gives you the courage to try it yourself and update the look of your basement!

 **Check out the awesome basement stairs makeover using only leftover materials in my storage room!